yiisoft/assets/docs/guide/en/asset-bundles.md

 }
 ```

-If we want bootstrap 4 in all our views, we simply register it to asset manager in the layout:
+If we want Bootstrap 5 in all our views, we simply register it to asset manager in the layout:

 ```php
 // register an asset